hackclub/uploadparty/README.md

 Help 50,000 high school students build technical skills through music creation, gamification, and community collaboration.

+Note: This is not a marketplace.
+There is no buying/selling or licensing of beats here — teens upload their beats, track how long they worked, build community, and earn prizes.

+## 📄 One‑Pager
+- Quick overview: see docs/OnePager.md

 ## 🏗️ Architecture

 ### Backend (Go + Gin)